uncblythe1/CLI_Assessment/README.md

 ** What are flags?
     Flags are methods to modify commands.
 Literally, a command flag is a command followed by a dash (-) followed by a number, symbol, letter/word.
 Ex.  -m is a flag for commit to add a comment about what/why you are making a new commit.
 ** What are file permissions and why do they exist?
     File permissions explain whether or not you can read, write, or execute a file.
-File permissions exist to
+File permissions exist to control who can do what with a file or directory.

+Explain and be able to use the following shell commands:

+*'cd':  allows you to change directory.
+*'touch':  allows you to create a file.
+*'ls':  allows you to see the contents of the current working directory.
+*'pwd':  allows you to print the current working directory.
+*'mkdir':  allows you to make a new directory.
+*'rm':  allows you to remove a file.
+*'sudo':  (superuser do) allows you to access commands as other users.
+*'cat':  allows you to view .txt files (recommended for shorter files).